NestedSGX/nestedsgx-ndss25-ae/README_FOR_AE.md

 docker exec -it /bin/bash       # enter the docker image in another terminal.
 Helpful if you are using tmux.
 ```
 ### Step 9: Set up LINUX-SGX-SDK in the docker image
-Please enter `components/[mode]` directory, choose the one directory named `linux-sgx`.
-The differences are the toolchains in the docker image to build the SDK, so we have to do it in the docker image.
+Please enter `components/[mode]` directory, choose the one directory named `occlum-linux-sgx`.
+The `occlum-linux-sgx` is a little different from the one we use in the Guest OS, and is in corresponding to the `occlum` we use in the docker image.
+And the other differences are the toolchains in the docker image to build the SDK.
 ```
 cd components/[mode]/occlum-linux-sgx
 ```